Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 While this guide focuses on your current plan, it can be helpful to understand the differences between the Free and Standard plans.
 The Standard plan offers additional features such as cross-AZ resilience, higher availability SLA, dedicated etcd, and larger maximum cluster size.

-For a complete overview, including a detailed comparison table between Free and Standard, please refer to our [MKS Standard Plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium#comparison-plan-array) guide.
+For a complete overview, including a detailed comparison table between Free and Standard, please refer to the `Free vs Standard comparison` part of our [MKS Standard Plan](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium) guide.
 The table in that guide provides a clear side-by-side comparison of key features.

 ## Instructions